raymondkfcheung/lazy-dot/docs/pens/jinhao-pens.md

 ## Jinhao 65

-The second one is the Jinhao 65 Black with an extra-fine nib.
+The second one is the Jinhao 65 Black with an extra-fine nib, which is cloned of Lamy CP1.
 I bought it because I wanted an EF nib that is compatible with Lamy nibs.
 It’s kind of okay, but I prefer using the Baoer 801 or [Wing Sung 3010](wing-sung-3010.md).

 ## Jinhao X159